omise/omise-ios/README.md

 }
 ```

-##### Custom Credit Card Form
+##### Custom card form

-You can create your own credit card form if you want to but please keep in mind that you must not send the credit card information to your server.
+You can create your own card form if you want but please keep in mind that you must not send the card information to your server.
-Opn Payments iOS SDK provides some built-in credit card UI components to make it easier to create your own credit card form:
+Opn Payments iOS SDK provides some built-in card UI components to make it easier to create your own card form:

 * `CardNumberTextField` - Provides basic number grouping as the user types.
 * `CardNameTextField` - Cardholder name field.